ciccio42/Multi-Task-LDF-Training-Framework/bashes/README_gspinelli_branch.md

 # finetuning

-## to generate embeddings from the commands of the finetuning dataset
+## to generate paths to generate embeddings from the commands of the finetuning dataset
 * run `bashes/generate_train_val_paths_finetuning.sh`

 ## train cond module on the embeddings of the finetuning dataset